ctactuk/icapital_web_scraper/README.md

 A Python-based web scraper for extracting job listings from iCapital's careers page.
 The scraper uses Playwright for browser automation and provides structured job data in JSON format.

+Inside this project you will see file proof_of_concept.py where you can find my first approach.

 ## Project Structure

 ```